geotools/geotools/docs/user/extension/wmts/index.rst

 The client code takes care of version negotiation, and even a few server specific wrinkles for you.
 It is based on the functionality of AbstractOpenWebService, and handles the requests: GetCapabilities and GetTile.

-The client code is fairly slick in that it takes care of version negotiation (inheriting functionalities from AbstractOpenWebService), and even a few server specific wrinkles for you.

 This page contains examples how how to connect and use the GeoTools WebMapTileServer class.
 WebMapTileServer acts as a proxy for a remote "Web Map Tile Server" and can be used to examine and retrieve published information in the forms of descriptive Java beans, and raw images.